 The Society was founded in 1949 by Barbara Hepworth, Ben Nicholson, Peter Lanyon, Bernard Leach, Sven Berlin and Wilhelmina Barns-Graham, amongst others.
 Later members have included Patrick Heron, Terry Frost and Henry Moore.
 This association with so many progressive and influential artists has given the Penwith Society a unique place in British art history.

-Today the Penwith Society continues to play a central role in the thriving and vibrant St. Ives art community, a varied and interesting series of changing exhibitions throughout the year.
+Today the Penwith Society continues to play a central role in the thriving and vibrant St Ives art community, offering a varied programme of changing exhibitions throughout the year.

 Open Monday to Saturday throughout the year 10.00-17.00.
 Admission is free.